+Absentee BallotsAll registered voters are eligible to vote via an absentee ballot.
+If you are a resident of the City of Kalamazoo, please complete this form to have an absentee ballot request form mailed to you or call the Elections Office at (269) 337-8793.
+A request form must be returned before a ballot can be mailed.
+If your request is within a two weeks of an election, please fax or e-mail this Absent Voter Ballot Application request to expedite the process.
+If you have any questions, please call or send an email to email@example.com.
 Ballots may also be picked up by the voter in person at the City Clerk's office in Room 104 of City Hall at 241 W South Street.
 Ballots cannot be given to anyone other than the voter.
 Voters will be asked to present a valid photo ID when obtaining an absentee ballot in person at the Clerk's office.
-Anyone who does not have an acceptable form of photo ID or did not bring it with them can still vote.
+Voters who do not have an acceptable form of photo ID or did not bring it with them can still vote.
 They will be required to sign a brief affidavit stating that they are not in possession of photo ID.
-Their ballot will be included with all others and counted on Election Day.

 If you are not a City of Kalamazoo resident, please contact your local clerk for an absentee ballot.
 Remember a Kalamazoo address does not always indicate a City of Kalamazoo residence.
 Your voter identification card will list the jurisdiction of residence and contact information.
 If your jurisdiction is within Kalamazoo County, use the Kalamazoo County Officials Directory for contact information.

 Important DeadlinesAn absentee ballot may be requested as early as 75 days prior to an election.
 They may be requested by mail until 5 p.m. on the Friday prior to an election or in the office until 4 p.m. on the Monday prior to an election.
 Absentee ballot requested on the Monday prior to the election must be voted in the office and returned.